SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-01-14-writing-tests-for-your-graphical-user-interface.markdown

 <p>
 The framework uses certain timeouts when finding controls.
 These timeouts can be changed by accessing the static PlayBack class.
 </p>
-<h3>Setting up a simple Windows application test with Coded UI</h3>
+### Setting up a simple Windows application test with Coded UI
 <p>
 In this example I just boot up and automate the windows calculator.
 </p>